 Mr Joseph Ring is a Consultant Orthopaedic Surgeon who works at the Royal Bolton Hospital and BMI The Beaumont Hospital in Bolton.
 His specialist elective interest is exclusively Foot and Ankle surgery.
 Mr Ring’s practice covers all aspects of the assessment, non-operative and operative treatment of the whole range of Foot and Ankle conditions.

-Mr Ring graduated from Manchester University in 2000.
+Mr Ring graduated from Manchester University in 2006.
 After this he undertook his higher surgical training in the North West.
 He became a Member of the Royal College of Surgeons (MRCS) in 2009, and an Intercollegiate Fellow in Trauma and Orthopaedics (FRCS) in 2016 and was awarded his Certificate of Completion of Specialist Surgical Training (CCT) in 2017.